-Information in the IT system includes data elements like name, date of birth, personal mailing address, personal phone number(s), personal email address, emergency contact information (name, phone number, etc. of a different individual), financial information, medications, medical records, race/ethnicity, medical record number, gender, military history/service connection, and other data elements (dates of care and interactions; location or physical address; other unique identifying number, characteristic, or code such as study/project ID numbers; and biometric information (e.g., voice)).
-This information will be collected as part of an individual's participation in a health monitoring and behavior change support program.
-Participating individuals can include Veterans or Dependents, VA employees/staff and members of the public/individuals.
-Each health monitoring and behavior change support program in PETALS will have different data collection needs as approved by their research office, institutional review board, and/or other approving authority providing oversight.
+Information in the IT platform includes data elements like name, date of birth, personal mailing address, personal phone number(s), personal email address, emergency contact information (name, phone number, etc. of a different individual), financial information, medications, medical records, race/ethnicity, gender, military history/service connection, next of kin, and other data elements (dates of care and interactions; location or physical address; other unique identifying number, characteristic, or code such as study/project ID numbers; biometric information (e.g., voice); and other data elements that have been approved by an individual project's research office, institutional review board, Research & Development Committee (RDC), and/or other approving authority providing oversight).
+This information will be collected as part of an authorized user's participation in a project in PETALS.
+Authorized users participating in a project in PETALS can include Veterans or Dependents, VA employees/staff and members of the public/individuals.
+Each individual project in PETALS will have different data collection needs as approved by their research office, institutional review board, Research & Development Committee (RDC), and/or other approving authority providing oversight.

 F. What information sharing conducted by the IT system?
-A general description of the modules and subsystems, where relevant, and their functions
+A general description of the modules and subsystems, where relevant, and their functions.

-All data is gathered and stored within the PETALS IT system.
+All data is gathered and will remain on PETALS CS for approximately 15 minutes before being transferred to the PETALS parent application for storage.
 See PII mapping components in Section 1.
-Information sharing is conducted with only the necessary data in order for the health monitoring and behavior change support programs to function.
-The IT system includes VAEC Azure: SQL database, Virtual Machine, Microsoft Power Platform/Dynamics 365/Dataverse, and Function Apps.
+Information sharing is conducted with only the necessary data in order for the individual projects to function.
+PETALS CS includes Microsoft services: Azure Function Apps, Azure Communication Services, Azure AI Services, and Azure Blob Storage.